openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 |   Windows 10*, 64-bit                                        | 3.6, 3.7, 3.8, 3.9                                  |

 > **NOTE**: This package can be installed on other versions of Linux and Windows OSes, but only the specific versions above are fully validated.

+> **NOTE**: The current version of the OpenVINO™ Runtime for macOS* supports inference on Intel CPUs only

 ## Install the Runtime Package